lindsay-stevens/openclinica_scripts/sqldatamart/README.md

 #Maintenance Tasks on OpenClinica report db

 ##Refresh matviews with pgAgent:
-01. add pgAgent job to run refresh_matviews query every x minutes this refreshes matviews in the public schema, then dm schema (in order of creation per report_05), then all other schemas
+01. add pgAgent job to run refresh_matviews query every x minutes. this refreshes matviews in the public schema, then dm schema (in order of creation per report_05), then all other schemas